Displacement (geometry): Formulation

-For motion over a given interval of time, the displacement divided by the length of the time interval defines the average velocity, which is a vector, and differs thus from the average speed, which is a scalar quantity.

 Rigid body

 In dealing with the motion of a rigid body, the term displacement may also include the rotations of the body.
 In this case, the displacement of a particle of the body is called linear displacement (displacement along a line), while the rotation of the body is called angular displacement.

 Derivatives

 For a position vector $\mathbf{s}$ that is a function of time $t$, the derivatives can be computed with respect to $t$.
 The first two derivatives are frequently encountered in physics.